Data Designer Overview

 Data Designer Details

-To access Data Designer, navigate to Administration > Data Designer, to see the Design List page.
+To access Data Designer, navigate to Administration > Data Designer, here two tabs are available:

 Designs Listing Page and Options: The options in the Designs listing page are categorized into 3 sections, namely: FOLDERS, All Designs and Settings, and Pagination.